 One of the items that make Harness CI / Drone so flexible is the ability to quickly author plugins to accomplish goals.
-Continuing on our series from your first CI/CD integration where we leveraged an artifact repository as the primary source of integration, let’s dive into making a plugin that will trigger a Harness Workflow directly.
-If this is your first time looking at the Harness Platform, accomplishing even complicated goals are easy and convention-based.
+Let’s dive into making a plugin that will trigger a Harness Workflow directly.
+If this is your first time looking at the Harness Platform, accomplishing even complicated goals is easy and convention-based.

 The goal of this example is to have Harness CI / Drone build a Python-based plugin then push a GoLang Docker Image to Docker Hub.
 Once the push step is over, Harness CI / Drone will call Harness CD directly and deploy the artifact to an awaiting Kubernetes cluster.
 Supercharging your DevOps skills to an elite level going from idea to production.